decline-cookies/anvil-unity-dots/README.md

 # anvil-unity-dots

-An opinionated collection of systems and utilities that add [Unity](https://unity.com) [ECS](https://docs.unity3d.com/Packages/com.unity.entities@0.17/manual/index.html) [DOTS](https://unity.com/dots) specific implementations of [Anvil](https://github.com/decline-cookies/anvil-csharp-core) systems and add new common tools and systems that are uniquely useful to Unity ECS/DOTS development.
+An opinionated collection of systems and utilities that add [Unity](https://unity.com) [DOTS](https://unity.com/dots) specific implementations on top of Anvil.

-Refer to the [anvil-csharp-core](https://github.com/decline-cookies/anvil-csharp-core) for a description of Anvil's purpose and the team's motivations.
+Refer to [anvil-csharp-core](https://github.com/decline-cookies/anvil-csharp-core) and [anvil-unity-core](https://github.com/decline-cookies/anvil-unity-core) for a description of Anvil's purpose, the team's motivations, and the features provided to traditional Unity development.
-Refer to the [anvil-unity-core](https://github.com/decline-cookies/anvil-unity-core) for the Object Oriented aspect of Anvil within Unity.

 ## Expectations
 See: [anvil-csharp-core](https://github.com/decline-cookies/anvil-csharp-core)